TheDigitalFrontier/entity-disambiguation/README.md

     $ poetry run pre-commit install

 ### 3. Contributing code
+(Optional) to use the virtual environment with these dependencies

+    $ poetry shell

 Make sure you have the latest code in `master`

     $ git checkout master